MicrosoftDocs/learn/learn-pr/wwl-azure/manage-application-access-microsoft-entra-id/includes/1-introduction.md

 This module is designed to equip administrators with the knowledge and skills necessary to manage and secure access to enterprise applications using Microsoft Enterprise Identity (Entra ID), ensuring that applications are accessible only to authorized users.

-# Scenario
+## Scenario

 Imagine you are an identity and access management specialist responsible for controlling and monitoring access to enterprise applications within your organization.
-Your organization relies on Entra ID for identity and access management, and you need to ensure that application access is secure and compliant with policies.
+Your organization relies on Microsoft Entra ID for identity and access management, and you need to ensure that application access is secure and compliant with policies.

-# Learning Objectives
+## Learning Objectives

 By the end of this module, participants will be able to: